The case for strategy and planning: Part 3 – Commit to a plan

 “A goal without a plan is just a wish”– Antoine de Saint-Exupéry

-Where the strategy sets the direction and goals, a plan is the commitment to ensuring their achievement.
+Where the strategy sets the direction and goals, a plan is the commitment to ensure their achievement.
 Planning allows you to break down seemingly large and complex tasks into smaller, more manageable activities that have better defined parameters and therefore making it is easier to identify the steps needed to accomplish your objectives.

 Whereas a strategy is longer term (usually 3-5 years), a plan should cover a much shorter period.
 An annual plan allows you to plot your resource requirements in line with the organisation’s financial year and other activities, whilst also setting the cadence of your communications, ensuring a level of consistency across the year.
 This should also help increase effectiveness, as you can better regulate the levels of ‘noise’ being received by employees at any one time, giving your messages the best chance of getting through.